Jonathan India Player Props: Reds vs. Rays

-Jonathan India -- batting .314 with four doubles, six walks and five RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Tampa Bay Rays, with Taj Bradley on the hill, on April 18 at 6:40 PM ET.
+After batting .314 with four doubles, five walks and five RBI in his past 10 games, Jonathan India and the Cincinnati Reds face the Tampa Bay Rays (who will hand the ball to Drew Rasmussen) at 12:35 PM ET on Wednesday.

-In his last game he had a hitless performance (0-for-3) against the Rays.
+In his most recent game he had a hitless performance (0-for-3) against the Rays.

 Jonathan India Game Info & Props vs. the Rays